 We get settled and at 3pm walk out and have a look at the city.

-I find a bakery with very good pastries.
-Unable to resist I grab
+bakery with very good pastries.
+Unable to resist I grab a giant, freshly

-today.
 After some searching we find some sort of kebab fast food where we just

-grab some chicken roll with salad and french
+grab some chicken roll with salad and french fries.
+Stomach filling

-scoop of ice cream for 30 MKD (later we'll buy some for 20
+ice cream for 30 MKD (later we'll buy some for 20 MKD/scoop).

-buildings around the central square are not ready yet.
+around the central square are not ready yet.
 Lots of ancient Greek

 architecture and statues of "a glorious past".
-The
+The archaeological museum

 I wonder where they get the money from to build this sort of